railsagainstignorance/hex-regex/README.md

 - scan all the cells, looking to improve each one.
 DONE
 - iterate.
 DONE
 - expand the partials in the DSL text. the alg seems to be implemented ok, but not getting very far with the current regexs.DONE
 - expand them some more.
+DONE
+- add all the missing rows. had forgotten only some were entered initially.
+Sigh.
+- carefully check the row regexs
+-
 - fancy GUI?